What is Flash Memory Technology?

 Flash memory technology is used for many forms of electronic data storage.
+Its convenience of use has meant that in recent years its use has increased significantly and it is available in many formats.

 Flash memory is a non-volatile form of electronic data storage and as a result it is used in many areas where short and medium term data storage is needed.